-Register allocation:

-- C language allows the user to management a pool of registers. - Some language leaves the task to compiler. - Idea: save mostly used intermediate result in a register.
+- Register allocation: in-between machine dependent and independent issues. - C language allows the user to management a pool of registers. - Some language leaves the task to compiler. - Idea: save mostly used intermediate result in a register.
 However, finding an optimal solution for using a limited set of registers is NP-hard. - Example: